-Before we jump into Standard Rotation, we’ve compiled all of the MTGA formats that are currently available in some form whether they’re a consistently recurring event or an evergreen one.
+We’ve also compiled all of the MTGA formats that are currently available in some form whether they’re a consistently recurring event or an evergreen one.
 We’ve also included each format’s cost, max wins/losses, max awards, and match structure associated with the format when it comes to events.
 If you’re a bit confused or just want some more info, jump over to the Formats Explained section for more details.
 For now, take a look:

 We all love playing MTG Arena, but every player wants to take things easy sometimes and try alternative game modes, especially after a series of long games.
 Since we’re still a long way away from custom games or lobbies for creating chaotic 4-player free-for-all mayhem (Commander, anyone?), we have to make do with the alternative events that occasionally appear at the main page.

 Here are just some of the repeating game formats available right now:

 One of our all-time favorites, Singleton is a constructed format that forces you to build a deck without any duplicates (i.e., you can only use one copy of each card in your deck, except for basic lands).
 Since you can’t stack the same cards, you’ll need either a lot of synergy or a lot of brute force (ie power).